AppDaemon/appdaemon/API.md

 The function to be called when the event is fired.
 ##### event
 Name of the event to subscripe too.
 Can be a standard Home Assistant event such as "service_registered" or an arbitrary custom event such as "MODE_CHANGE"
+##### kwargs (optional)

+One or more keyword value pairs representing App specific parameters to supply to the callback.
 #### Examples
 ```python
 self.listen_event(self.mode_event, "MODE_CHANGE")